symptomatik/front-end-interview/README.md

    - no results are returned?
    - the endpoint is down?

-2. Different APIs return different data for posts and channels.
+2. Each social media platform API queried by our endpoint returns different data for posts.
 For example, Youtube is the only platform that returns dislike counts for their posts.
 Youtube and Instagram return no share counts, while Facebook and Twitter do.
 How do you handle that?
-You can refer to this chart of what each social media platform returns: https://github.com/brandsoulmates/front-end-interview/blob/master/post-response.png
+You can refer to this chart of what each platform returns: https://github.com/brandsoulmates/front-end-interview/blob/master/post-response.png

 3. The page should indicate that it is making a call to the endpoint with text or a loading animation/image.